 Fun fact: Being an urbanite is in Cleve’s blood—he’s lived 56 of his 64 years without a car.

 Kacey started at the SID in 2006, and her entrepreneurial spirit is a perfect fit for getting special projects up and running.
 During her tenure, she developed a retail recruitment program that is helping bring retail back downtown.
 As part of that, she’s worked with the Gay Street Collaborative on POP Columbus, Downtown’s pop-up retail shop.
-Now, she’s working on a transit pass program, which will provide free bus passes to Downtown workers within the Capital Crossroads SID.
+Now, she’s working on the Downtown C-pass program, which provides free bus service to Downtown workers within the Capital Crossroads SID.
 Kacey graduated from the University of Vermont with a bachelor’s focusing in psychology, community development and applied economics.

 Fun Fact: She played soccer in college, and now cheers for the Columbus Crew—with an Ohio craft brew in hand—alongside her husband and two kids.